slatedocs/slate/source/index.html.md

 automatically provision a Stellar account and authorize the account to hold the anchor's asset.

-Stellar accounts can hold any asset, but additionally anchors can authorize who is allowed to hold their asset.

 When a Stellar accounts decides to trust a given asset, they are creating a trustline between the account and the asset.
 Such operation has to be stored in the ledger.
 The code in the right shows a transaction creating a trustline between an `account` and an `asset`.